gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ## Setting up Spark

 Setting up Spark is considerably more complicated than using Pandas, and it requires additional software.
-We should only use Spark when our data is too big to work with on a single machine.
+We should only use Spark when our data is too big to work with on a single machine, or when we need to parallelize our computations for other reasons (e.g. to speed up the computations).
 If that is not the case, we should use Pandas instead (or a Pandas alternative, like Polars).

 ### Windows and Mac